arav06/aws-fundies/aws-services-fundamentals.md

 Most databases such as Oracle and MS SQL are databases which were built for on prem

-Aurora is Amazon's relational database which is the built for the cloud
+Aurora is Amazon's relation database which is the built for the cloud

 Compatible with MySQL and PostgreSQL

 Gives improved performance.
 Up to 3x higher throughput than stock PostgreSQL and up to 5x higher throughput than standard MySQL

 Aurora is used in enterprise apps, online/inventory catalogs and web and mobile gaming

+Can automatically scale in/out

 AURORA IS AN ENTERPRISE CLASS DATABASE